About Journal of Physics B: Atomic, Molecular and Optical Physics

 Why should you publish in Journal of Physics B: Atomic, Molecular and Optical Physics?

-- High standards: articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our top-level editorial board.
+- High standards: articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our top-level editorial board.

 - Fast publication: we are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours and will include a citable DOI.